attilabogar/docker-eac/README.md

 This part is only needed for the first time per each CD-ROM drive

   - open terminal and execute: `winecfg`
+    - don't install mono
+    - don't install gecko
     - on the Drives tab, add `D:` drive:
       - Path: `/cdrom`
       - Type: `CD-ROM` (Advanced)
       - click apply and OK
-  - copy `eac-1.3.exe` to `SHARE`
+  - copy `eac-1.6.exe` to `SHARE`
-  - open terminal and execute: `wine /data/eac-1.3.exe`
+  - open terminal and execute: `wine /data/eac-1.6.exe`
   - install EAC
-    - don't install mono
-    - don't install gecko
     - install these two plugins only:
       - FLAC
       - AccurateRip